 With the launch of the iPhone X in 2017, Apple introduced the infamous notch.
-Now, three iterations later the notch is still part of the latest iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+Three iterations later, the notch is still part of the latest iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
 Despite all its functional value, the notch does hinder the consumer’s viewing experience.

-So, it was expected that Apple will either reduce the size or altogether remove the notch in its 2019 iPhone 11 series.
-However, that apparently did not happen, and I have been wondering why is Apple still hung-up on the notch?
+So, it was expected that Apple would either reduce the size or remove the notch in its 2019 iPhone 11 series.
+However, that did not happen, and I wondered why Apple still hung-up on the notch?
 Especially when Apple’s competitors are bent on finding a viable solution for the screen-obscuring display notch before the pioneer.

-In their respective attempts, Samsung, OnePlus, Huawei, and Oppo are experimenting with hole-punch style notches, pop-up lenses, or slide-out cameras.
-But where is the tech giant standing is this race or is Apple even willing to be part of the said race?
+In their respective attempts, Samsung, OnePlus, Huawei, and Oppo experiment with hole-punch style notches, pop-up lenses, or slide-out cameras.
+But where is the tech giant standing in this race, or is Apple even willing to be part of the said race?
 Let’s check out.

 Why Is Apple Still Hung-Up on the iPhone Notch?

 Apple implemented the Notch to accommodate a number of its features like the front camera, stereo speaker, microphone, flash, and many sensors for Face ID.
 These Features were earlier part of a thick bezel that typically covered a great deal of your screen.

 The original iPhone had a screen-to-body ratio of 52%, and the 6S is at 64%.
 In simpler terms, the edges around your screen were becoming thinner with each iteration.
 The iPhone X and later models managed to achieve an 85% screen-to-body ratio.
 This improvement was possible due to two significant changes – removing the home button and a notch.

 The Notch enables the designers to offer an edge to edge screen while maintaining all the features.
 However, as is with almost all Apple features, this change was met with sharp criticism.